United States defamation law: Notable cases since 1970

-Defamation law in modern practice
+In modern practice

-Defamation law in the United States is much less plaintiff-friendly than its counterparts in European and the Commonwealth countries, due to the enforcement of the First Amendment.
-One very important distinction today is that European and Commonwealth jurisdictions adhere to a theory that every publication of a defamation gives rise to a separate claim, so that a defamation on the Internet could be sued on in any country in which it was read, while American law only allows one claim for the primary publication.

 In the United States, a comprehensive discussion of what is and is not libel or slander is difficult, because the definition differs between different states.
 Some states codify what constitutes slander and libel together into the same set of laws.
 Some states have criminal libel laws on the books, though these are old laws which are very infrequently prosecuted.
 Washington State has held its criminal libel statute unconstitutional applying the state and federal constitutions to the question.

 Most defendants in defamation lawsuits are newspapers or publishers, which are involved in about twice as many lawsuits as are television stations.
 Most plaintiffs are corporations, businesspeople, entertainers and other public figures, and people involved in criminal cases, usually defendants or convicts but sometimes victims as well.
 In no state can a defamation claim be successfully maintained if the allegedly defamed person is deceased.

 Section 230 of the Communications Decency Act of 1996 generally immunizes from liability parties that create fora on the Internet in which defamation occurs from liability for statements published by third parties.
 This has the effect of precluding all liability for statements made by persons on the Internet whose identity cannot be determined.

 In the various states, whether by case law or legislation, there are generally several "privileges" that can get a defamation case dismissed without proceeding to trial.
 These include the litigation privilege, which makes statements made in the context of litigation non-actionable, and the allegedly defamatory statement being "fair comment and criticism", as it is important to society that everyone be able to comment on matters of public interest.
 The United States Supreme Court, however, has declined to hold that the "fair comment" privilege is a constitutional imperative.

 One defense is reporting or passing through information as a general information or warning of dangerous or emergent conditions, and intent to defame must be proven.
 Also, the truth of the allegedly defamatory statement will always negate the claim (whether because the plaintiff fails to meet his/her burden of proving falsity or because the defendant proves the statement to be true).